 The Materia Medica Notebook

 So what is my Materia Medica notebook?
 Essentially, it is my own personal herbal – a collection of plant monographs.
-It has pages dedicated to individual plants, with my detailed notes and pictures – notes from different resources and experiences, recipes, stories, pictures that I’ve sought out (some online, some I’ve taken or drawn myself) – and they’re organized in a way that makes sense for me.
+It has pages dedicated to individual plants, with my detailed notes and pictures – notes from different resources and experiences, recipes, stories, images that I’ve sought out (some online, some I’ve taken or drawn myself) – and they’re organized in a way that makes sense for me.

-1. Alphabetically by Latin name, and
+- Alphabetically by Latin name

-2. By body system
+- By body system

 Want To Make Your Own?